tbensky/npct/README.md

 1. Select the serial port your ESP32 is attached to.
 This varies from computer to computer.

-1. Click the "Browse..." button next to the "Flash App 0x10000" button (red arrow), and select the file called [npct.bin](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin) file in the ncpt repository.
+1. Click the "Browse..." button next to the "Flash App 0x10000" button (red arrow), and select the file called [npct.bin](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin).

 1. Now click the "Flash" button.